Alluxio/alluxio/docs/en/operation/Metrics-System.md

 # Get the local worker metrics with its default web port 30000
 $ curl 127.0.0.1:30000/metrics/json/
 ```
+docs/en/api/POSIX-API.md
 Send an HTTP request to `/metrics/json/` to fuse web port to get fuse metrics.
+Check out the [Fuse metrics doc]({{ '/en/api/POSIX-API.html' | relativize_url }}) for how to enable fuse metrics.

 ```console
 # Get the metrics in JSON format from an active Alluxio FUSE process.